 The assessment was carried out according to the interactive Excel table that is available on the DWS webpage.
-Table 12 is a replica of the Excel spreadsheet that has been adapted to fit the format of this report.
-The numbers in Table 12 (continued) represent the same activities as in Table 13.
+The Risk Matrix methodology is tabled in the Appendix.
+Table 14 is a replica of the Excel spreadsheet that has been adapted to fit the format of this report.
+The numbers in Table 14 (continued) represent the same activities as in Table 14.